Digi951/SoftwarePattern/README.md

 ### Adapter Pattern
 It translates the methods of a client via an adapter to a target interface.

+### Composite Pattern
+This pattern treated primitive and composite objects in a same way.

 ### Decorator Pattern
 This pattern adds functionality to a existing component.